HaydenMacDonald/hmdrmd/README.md

 ### Tidy Analysis

-Basic template for tidy data analysis for educational or professional use.
-This R Markdown file outputs a pdf for reporting and communication of findings.
+A basic template for tidy data analysis for educational or professional use.
+This R Markdown file outputs a pdf for reporting results.

-The document is broken into sections, including:
+The document is broken into six sections, including:
 - Packages
 - Import
 - Wrangle